Cruise Packing List: The Definitive Checklist for Any Cruise Vacation

 • If you’re doing travel on the front end of your cruise, let’s say going to Disney for a few days before your cruise, find a local laundromat and wash your clothes before embarkation.

-• Some room on toiletry items by packing travel sizes
+• Save some room on toiletry items by packing travel sizes

 • Use travel refillable bottles to cut down on size and weight